-There are currently 16 international jurisdictions that provide access to either voluntary assisted dying or voluntary euthanasia, for those people who meet strict eligibility criteria within robust legal frameworks.
+There is an increasing number of international jurisdictions that provide access to voluntary assisted dying for those people who meet strict eligibility criteria within robust legal frameworks.
 The position as at June 2019 is shown below.

 HOW DO THE LAWS DIFFER AROUND THE WORLD?

-There are differences between the various laws in regard to the eligibility criteria, the method of administration of the lethal medication and the legal framework, or process.
+There are differences among the various laws relating to the legal framework, eligibility criteria, method of administration of the lethal medication and process.

-The American laws (on which the Australian laws are based) are considered the most restrictive, because the individual has to be suffering from a terminal illness, with less than 6 months to live, whereas the European laws do not restrict access based on a terminal illness.
+The American laws (on which the Australian laws are based) are considered the most restrictive, because the individual has to be suffering from a terminal illness, with less than 6 months to live, whereas the European laws do not require the person to be suffering from a terminal illness.
 In Europe, the eligibility and safeguards are based on a model requiring ‘due care’ on the part of the doctor assisting a patient to die and the patient must be experiencing ‘unbearable and irremediable suffering’ to qualify.

-The American laws require self-administration only, whereas under the European and Canadian models, both voluntary assisted dying and voluntary euthanasia are permitted.
+The American laws permit self-administration only, whereas under the European and Canadian models, both self-administration and voluntary euthanasia are permitted.

 Space on this website does not allow for a detailed comparison of the legal frameworks, safeguards and procedures involved in the various assisted dying models around the world.
-However, according to the Victorian Committee, which travelled to many of these jurisdictions, although the models differ, ‘what they all have in common is robust regulatory frameworks that focus on transparency, patient-centred care and choice.’
-The Committee found no evidence of institutional corrosion or the often cited ‘slippery slope’.
-8.
+However, although the models differ, they all provide regulatory frameworks with strict eligibility criteria, numerous safeguards and strong reporting requirements.
+There is no evidence internationally of institutional corrosion or the often cited ‘slippery slope’.
+5.

 CAN PEOPLE WITH MENTAL ILLNESS OR A DISABILITY QUALIFY UNDER THE OVERSEAS LAWS?

 Under the American laws, (on which Australian Bills are based), eligibility criteria are based on the diagnosis of a terminal illness, not on a disability, so having a disability alone does not meet the eligibility criteria.
-However, if someone with a disability, meets the eligibility criteria because for instance of a cancer, they would not be denied access to voluntary assisted dying so long as they satisfy all of the eligibility criteria on the basis of their cancer.
+However, if someone with a disability meets the eligibility criteria for instance because they have cancer, they would not be denied access to voluntary assisted dying so long as they satisfied all of the eligibility criteria on the basis of their cancer.
 The same applies to mental illness.
-Although a person with mental illness alone would not meet the eligibility criteria for voluntary assisted dying, they would not be discriminated against because they had a mental illness but otherwise met all of the eligibility criteria unless the mental illness impairs decision-making capacity in relation to voluntary assisted dying.
+Although a person with mental illness alone would not meet the eligibility criteria for voluntary assisted dying, they would not be refused access if they met all of the eligibility criteria unless their decision-making capacity in relation to voluntary assisted dying was impaired.